Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 as well as acceleration logic either for normal or rotational movement.

--> Until appropriate acceleration and tile logic is implemented we initilized a deafault movement speed of 2 so the random movement function can move them
+-> Until appropriate acceleration and tile logic is implemented we initilized a deafault movement speed of 2 so the random movement function can move the robot

 <img width="282" alt="Bildschirmfoto 2023-05-23 um 06 55 15" src="https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/104011823/28ffb43f-10c8-481b-9c5c-c57606cf1d72">